ncanceill/snakeling/README.md

 This is a test Python package to experiment with build and integration features.

+## Disclaimer

+This project is not affiliated with GitHub.

+This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## Quickstart

 1. Create a new git repository